Indian Geography / Mineral Resources

 high Malleability and hence suitable for packaging industry.

-is done at the mining centre and to Aluminum is done near power stations.
-Aluminum processing units are normally located near power stations like Rihand Nagar
+Bauxite to Alumina is done at the mining centre and to Aluminum is done near power stations.
+Aluminum processing units are normally located near power stations

-Chalcocite and Chalcopyrite which are having low Copper content.
+and Chalcocite and Chalcopyrite which are having low Copper content.
 India's reserves are of Chalcopyrite variety.
-We are importing processed Copper from USA.
+We are importing processed

 - Khetri in Rajasthan, Rakka and Ghatsila in Jharkhand have Copper processing units.
 Khetri also has Copper smelter.
 Copper is widely utilised in electrical